The-OpenROAD-Project/OpenLane/docs/source/analog_guide.rst

 --------------------------------------------------------------------------------
 Intro
 ^^^^^^^^^^^^^^^
+This guide covers design process of analog components for sky130.
+While this guide is different for most technlogies and tools it gives enough practical experience.

+As part of this guide NAND cell will be designed.
+It is recommended to read theoretical chapter located here first.

-.. todo:: Add introduction
+.. todo:: Add link to theoretical

 Installing tools
 ^^^^^^^^^^^^^^^
-Let's install ``hpretl/iic-osic-tools`` which contains XSCHEM, NGSPICE, Netgen.
-KLayout will be ran from OpenLane docker image.
+Let's install ``hpretl/iic-osic-tools`` Docker image which contains XSCHEM, NGSPICE, Netgen, KLayout.

 .. code-block:: shell